SingularityKChen/SystemC-Training/SimpleBus/README.md

 The non-blocking master reads a word 'data' at byte address 'addr' from memory, using the non-blocking bus interface function and checks whether the operation is successful. 'data' is modified a little bit and written to the same 'addr' in memory.
-After 'm_timeout' the next iteration is started.
+After `m_timeout` the next iteration is started.
 Each iteration, 'addr' is set to the next word address.

 With `addr = 0x38`, and `m_timeout = 20`, the non-blocking master